MonikaSuchoszek/beyond-the-known/_posts/en/2018-01-11-first-glance-at-singapore.markdown

 coords:
   lat: 1.2867892
   lng: 103.8545014

+gallery_items:
+  - image: "/assets/Singapore/DSC09345.jpg"
+    gallery_image: "/assets/gallery/marinabay.jpg"
+    description: "Cloud Forest, one of the conservatories in Gardens by the Bay, Singapore."
 ---

 Nanyang campus, situated in the wast part of Singapore is the place we are going to stay for the next three